moquist/datomic-schematode/README.md

 * Add vanilla support for required attrs.

 ## Thanks
-...to [Aaron Brooks](https://github.com/abrooks) for sharing the idea for :schematode/tx with me.
+...to [Aaron Brooks](https://github.com/abrooks) for sharing the idea for what became :schematode/tx with me.